 Generating results from pricing analysis requires more than technical spreadsheet modelling

 Our research shows that when a pricing analyst’s problem-solving style is linear, logical and based on a mathematical evaluation; price analysis tends to be accurate but slow as they pay greater attention to not getting things wrong.
-And, data interpretation is numbers driven as there is a limited understanding of cause and effect in the discipline and market at large.
+Data interpretation is numbers-driven as there is a limited understanding of cause and effect in the discipline and market at large.

 Did you know that…